 11. If I know of an abandoned mine site that was mined for lead, zinc or other noncoal

 product, what assistance can Land Reclamation Program provide to me?

-In May 2000, the Land Reclamation Commission granted approval for Land Reclamation Program to initiate the process that would allow Abandoned Mine Lands’ funds to be used to close 19 extremely dangerous lead/zinc shafts in southwestern Missouri.
+In May 2000, the Land Reclamation Commission, now known as the Missouri Mining Commission, granted approval for Land Reclamation Program to initiate the process that would allow Abandoned Mine Lands’ funds to be used to close 19 extremely dangerous lead/zinc shafts in southwestern Missouri.
 Reclamation of these first noncoal openings began in fall 2001.
 Reclamation of additional dangerous noncoal shafts took place in the following years, and is still ongoing today.
 Funding for noncoal shaft reclamation is limited, but a few are completed each year.
 Technical assistance is available to landowners and interested citizens who are concerned about noncoal problems.
 Although many

 noncoal shafts have been inventoried, the Land Reclamation Program invites citizens to report open shafts by contacting the Land Reclamation Program at 573-751-4041.

 Land Reclamation - Coal